MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	_Launch RStudio_

 1. Next let's execute an R job.
-First we need to create an R file to the remote machine on Windows Azure.
+First we need an R file on the remote machine on Windows Azure.
 You can find an file **acpclust.R** under the folder **Source\Exercise1**.
-Windows Remote Desktop support file's Copy/Paste from local machine to remote desktop machine.
-So you just right click the file **acpclust.R**, click **Copy**, then navigate to the Remote Desktop window's desktop and right clock the desktop, click **Paste**.
+Since Windows Remote Desktop supports Copy/Paste from a local machine to a remote desktop machine, you can use this to get the file onto the Windows Azure machine.
+To do this, right-click the file **acpclust.R**, click **Copy**, then navigate to the Remote Desktop window's desktop and right-click the desktop, click **Paste**.
 After several seconds, you will find the file is copied to the remote machine's desktop.

 	![Copy File to Remote Desktop](images/vm-windows-copy-file-to-remote.png)

 	_Copy File to Remote Desktop_

-1. To run the **acpclust.R** file, we have to install some package to R. In the RStudio's right corner panel, click **Packages** tab, and click **Install Packages** button.
+1. To run the **acpclust.R** file, we have to install some packages to R. In the RStudio's right corner panel, click **Packages** tab, and click **Install Packages** button.

 	![Install R Packages](images/vm-windows-rstudio-install-packages.png)